intuition-dev/httpRPC/readme.md

-# HTTP-RPC+
+# HTTP-RPC

-#### A like JSON-RPC, but works over HTTP: specifically it works with a browser as client over http protocol and leverages world wide web.
+#### Inspired by JSON-RPC, but works over HTTP: specifically it works with a browser over http protocol.

-This is the reference implementation ( http://http-rpc.mbake.org )
+This is the reference implementation ( http://http-rpc.intuition.dev )

-#### Please star our main project here:
+#### Marketing: Please star our main project here:
 - https://github.com/intuition-dev/INTUITION

-## HTTP-RPC+
+## HTTP-RPC

-Google's FireBase use gRPC, and there is JSON-RPC and there a more RPC.
-But JSON-RPC has issues w/ http and world wide web.
-So I wrote a reference implementation in nodejs and Java that works with browser.
+Inspired by JSON-RPC, but works over HTTP: specifically it works with a browser over http protocol.
-Also it leverages browsers fetch(), such as fetch cache.
-It can use both browser cache and CDN edge cache.
+Also it leverages browsers fetch() command.
+As a plus, it has built in edge cache: it can use both browser cache and CDN cache.

 ## Features
-The + is for the plus features

 - Handles CORS and does so in a single trip - no preflight or double request
 - Built in error handling